monash-human-power/data-acquisition-system/Raspi/README.md

 #### Installing serialport (Raspberry Pi)

 ```
 sudo npm install serialport --unsafe-perm --build-from-source
 ```
 Running without the flags will lead to errors.
 See [this](https://github.com/node-serialport/node-serialport/tree/master/packages/serialport#raspberry-pi-linux) for more information about this.

-#### Installing ant-plus
-See [ant-plus-app](https://github.com/khanguslee/ant-plus-app) for full installation details.

-## DAS Scripts
+## DAS Script
-The DAS scripts (python and node.js) serves as the middle-man between the Teensy and the DAS web server.
-They enable the Teensy to send a string of data onto the Raspberry Pi which can then be used with these scripts and sent to the DAS web server.
+The DAS script serves as the middle-man between the Teensy and the DAS web server.
+It enables the Teensy to send a string of data onto the Raspberry Pi which is then sent to a MQTT broker.

-The basic flow of the program is as follows:

-1. Check if server is online every 1.5 seconds
-2. When server is online, check if ant-plus dongle is connected
-3. When ant-plus dongle is connected, open up serial port
-3. Handle incoming data from serial port

-There is currently a python and a node.js version.
-Note that the python version does not connect with the power meter.